 - Find programs they're interested to hack on

-- Bookmark your favorite programs
+- Bookmark their favorite programs

 - View and compare statistics of various programs